Standards - Science

 • The female reproductive system is designed to produce, store, and transport eggs.

-• The female reproductive system is composed of the reproductive tract (ovaries, fallopian tubes, uterus, and vagina) and the mammary glands.
+• The female reproductive system is composed of the reproductive tract and the mammary glands.

 • The male reproductive system is composed of the testes, seminal vessels, and penis.